rubengc/edd-wish-lists/readme.txt

 If you have made modifications to the wish-list-view.php template, make sure edd_wl_wish_list_item_purchase() is renamed to edd_wl_item_purchase()

+= 1.0.9 =
+* Fix: Cart quantities in some themes were being updated when a download was added to a wish list.
+* Fix: When EDD was deactivated and reactivated the wish list page was not viewable until either the EDD settings were saved or Wish Lists was deactivated and reactivated.
+* Tweak: Leaving "Enable Ajax" unchecked in downloads -> settings -> misc no longer affects Wish Lists.
+Ajax is always required for Wish Lists so now works regardless of this setting.

 = 1.0.8 =
 * Tweak: Improved edd_wl_get_list_id() and edd_wl_get_wish_list() functions
 * Tweak: Modified wish-list-edit.php and wish-list-view.php templates based on the changes above